 Of course, you can do things the old fashioned way and look through a book of baby names.
 People often joke that parents of people named Aaron are lazy because it’s the first name in the book!

-It’s 2017, so of course there are hundreds of websites and apps you can use!
+It’s the 21st century, so of course there are hundreds of websites and apps you can use!
 These are quite good, but there’s also about a million names that I’m sure nobody would use.
 There are some real gems though, you just have to do quite a lot of wading through.

 If you like quite traditional names like me, you might want to take a look through the family tree of Elizabeth II.
 There are some names in there which are quite unusual that you might not necessarily thought of, such as Eugenie.
 Royal names such as George and Harry are popular for boys.